 Nutandev Bikkamane Jayadev*

-I am a graduate student, pursuing my Ph.D in Biomedical Engineering.
+I was a graduate student, pursuing my Ph.D. in Biomedical Engineering.
 I have a Masters degree in Biomedical Signal Processing and Instrumentation from Dayanada Sagar College of Engineering (KA, India).
-My master’s thesis work was focused on developing a novel method in acquiring k-space data in MRI which involved the design of arbitrary k-space trajectories and their respective optimal gradient waveforms.
-In future, I will pursue postdoctoral studies and continue as a research engineer.
-My current research with Dr. Vikram Kodibagkar involves application of compressed sensing to magnetic resonance spectroscopic imaging (MRSI).
+My master’s thesis work focused on developing a novel method in acquiring k-space data in MRI which involved the design of arbitrary k-space trajectories and their respective optimal gradient waveforms.
+I pursued postdoctoral studies and will continue as a research engineer.
+My research with Dr. Vikram Kodibagkar involved the application of compressed sensing to magnetic resonance spectroscopic imaging (MRSI).